Careers360 Logo

 Answer:

-Lianas are in competition with other trees.
+Lianas compete with other trees.
 While taking support from other trees, lianas usually strangulate the other tree.
-They also compete for sunlight and water and in the process, harm the host tree.
+They also compete for sunlight and water, and in the process, harm the host tree.

 Question:14